 This course is an introduction to limits, continuity, differentiation, integration and their applications.
-Prerequisite: four years high school mathematics or MAT 131, or satisfactory score on the Mathematics Placement Test.
+Prerequisite: MAT 131 with grade of C or better, or satisfactory score on the Mathematics Placement Test.

 This course includes applications and techniques of integration, derivatives and integrals of trigonometric, exponential and logarithmic functions.
 Techniques of integration.
 Prerequisite: MAT 230 with grade of C or better.

 A study of group theory, permutations and cyclic groups, factor groups, rings, fields, integral domains, ideals, polynomial rings and vector spaces.